-What Is Edible Cookie Dough and Is It Safe?
+What Is It and Is It Safe To Eat?

-Yes, this raw cookie dough recipe is completely safe to eat since it omits the eggs and calls for heat-treating the flour in the oven to eliminate any bacteria first.
+Yes, this raw cookie dough recipe is completely safe to eat since it omits the eggs and calls for heat-treating the flour in the oven first.

 Both children and grown-ups alike can enjoy this safe-to-eat, eggless cookie dough.
 It’d be a blast to make with your kids, especially if boredom strikes.

-Spread the flour out on a cookie sheet and bake at 350 degrees F for 5 to 6 minutes, this should get the flour to a temperature of 160 degrees F and kill any bacteria.
+Spread the flour out on a cookie sheet and bake at 350 degrees F for 5 to 6 minutes, this should get the flour to a temperature of 160 degrees F so it’s safe to consume.

 I don’t think anyone will argue when I say that it’s always a good time to savor a few spoonfuls of cookie dough.
 Summer or winter, day or night, you’ll find yourself making this easy and crave-worthy Edible Cookie Dough over and over again!